rweigel/phys513/hw.md

 1. Find the potential.
 2. Find the surface charge densities on each conductor and the sum of the surface charge densities on the three surfaces.
-3. If instead of a charged sheet, there is a large thick slab that fills the space between $0 < x < d/2$, find the potential.
+3. If, instead of a charged sheet, a large thick slab fills the space between $0 < x < d/2$, find the potential.

 ## Continuous Charge Distributions